dawn-infra-labs/dawn-secure-transport/README.md

 ---

-## Extensions Protocol

-### **ruxte**
-- A protocol‑level extension built on the original TUIC v5 implementation, adding optional TCP fallback without modifying TUIC’s semantics
-- A QUIC‑powered **“all‑terrain” transport engine**, suitable for a wide range of restricted network environments

----

 # 🏗 Rust Unified Transport Layer (RUTL)

 All protocols in the Rux Protocol Suite operate under the **Rust Unified Transport Layer (RUTL)** —